HouseRizz/HouseRizz-Seller/README.md

 # HouseRizz Seller iOS App
+This project is Archieved as the Seller Side has been merged in the previous buyer app, now the only app.
+[GitHub Link](https://github.com/krishmittal21/HouseRizz-iOS)
 This the Seller app for [HouseRizz](https://houserizz-com.vercel.app) a tool that lets you Redesign your home with  AI & AR.

 <p align="center">